Mike Lee (bull rider)

-Michael Riley Lee (born June 11, 1983) is an American professional rodeo cowboy who specializes in bull riding.
-He was the 2004 Professional Bull Riders (PBR) PBR World Champion.
+Michael Riley Lee (born June 11, 1983) is an American former professional rodeo cowboy who specialized in bull riding.
+He was the 2004 PBR World Champion.

 In 2023, Lee was ranked No. 28 on the list of the top 30 bull riders in PBR history.

 Career

 Lee rode bulls while growing up, and he joined the PBR's Touring Pro Division in 2001 (then known as the Challenger Tour) when he was 18 years old.
 He also competed in the Professional Rodeo Cowboys Association (PRCA) and filled his permit within months.
 Lee first broke onto the PBR's Premier Series (then known as the Bud Light Cup Series) in 2002.
 He became the first rider to win both the PBR World Finals event title and World Championship simultaneously, which he accomplished in 2004.
-He is also the first rider to win the PBR World Championship without a regular-season event win.
+He was also the first rider to win the PBR World Championship without a regular-season event win.
 He qualified for the PBR World Finals every single year from 2002 through 2017.

 Lee was an early adapter among bull riders who favored a helmet to the familiar cowboy hat, which he attributes to avoidance and exacerbation of career and life-threatening injuries.
-He credits the helmet for having saved his life after incurring a severe head injury and skull fracture at a PRCA rodeo in Fort Smith, Arkansas, in 2003, which required brain surgery.
-Lee is the first world champion bull rider to have competed his entire professional career with a helmet.
+He credited the helmet for having saved his life after incurring a severe head injury and skull fracture at a PRCA rodeo in Fort Smith, Arkansas, in 2003, which required brain surgery.
+Lee was the first world champion bull rider to compete his entire professional career with a helmet.

 In 2006, during the last Built Ford Tough Series (BFTS) regular season event of the year in Columbus, Ohio, Lee won the first round of the event and became eligible for the Mossy Oak Shootout.
 He successfully rode his bull and won the $15,000 bounty.
 It was significant because not only was it the last successful ride to win the challenge, but also the very last Mossy Oak Shootout outing ever, as the challenge was discontinued after 2006.
 The year 2007 was a difficult one professionally for Lee due to severe head injuries.
 In 2010, he won the PBR Canada Finals event in Saskatoon, Saskatchewan.